 1/2 tsp oil (Coconut oil is best here for flavor and quality; you may also use avocado oil; olive oil is carcinogenic, when heated to high temperatures.)

-1 medium yellow onion, halved at the root and cut in even 1/8 inch slices
+1 med yellow onion, halved at the root and cut in even 1/8 inch slices

-5 medium cloves garlic, or to taste, minced (May substitute 2 cubes frozen garlic from Trader Joe’s for easy prep.)
+5 med cloves garlic, minced (May substitute 2 cubes frozen garlic from Trader Joe’s for easy prep.)

 1 lb Roma tomatoes, chopped small (Organic is best; the organic Roma variety is not that much more expensive than regular tomatoes.)